fafhrd91/memphis-dev/memphis.storage/memphis/storage/README.txt

 'schema' and 'behavior' db tables, at runtime memphis searches named behavior and use it as adapter, same for schema.

-From python point of view storage item implements schemas and behaviors interfaces.
-And to get behavior or schema you have to adapt storage item.
+From python point of view storage item only provides schemas and behaviors interfaces.
+But to get behavior or schema you have to adapt storage item.
+Storage layer enforces to use contract to get data or behavior, and you can't bypass this by directly inspecting item object, because item doesn't contain any data or implementaion.
+Go get actual implementation or schema data you have to adapt item to behavior interface or to schema interface or in case of schema you also can use Item.getDatasheet.

 All premitives can be constructed at startup or during runtime.
 But runtime creation usefull mostly for schema only.